 MNOs have the opportunity to block cellular DoS and other network based attacks at the network level, in a way that no cloud-based solution can.
 MNOs can be the go-to source for cellular IoT cybersecurity, in addition to connectivity and management services.

-Join Prof. Dror Fixler, CEO of FirstPoint Mobile Guard as he discusses unique cellular network based cyber-attacks on IoT devices in 2G-5G networks, the GSMA 5G standard approach to enhance protection, and as he presents FirstPoint Mobile Guard’s cellular network based IoT protection platform based on network elements.
+This post was originally published in 2018 by Prof. Dror Fixler, CEO of FirstPoint Mobile Guard prior to his lecture on unique cellular network based cyber-attacks on IoT devices in 2G-5G networks, the GSMA 5G standard approach to enhance protection, and as he presented FirstPoint Mobile Guard’s cellular network-based IoT protection platform based on network elements.

 Protect people, IPs, and devices fromDOS attacks with FirstPoint

 FirstPoint provides unique network level protectionContact Us